Shaaali/identity-apps/docs/guides/applications/README.md

-# Integrate apps with Asgardeo
+# Integrate Apps with Asgardeo

 Regardless of the application type or the development technology, you can connect your application with Asgardeo and control the way users log in to your app.